davidmrtz-dev/davidmrtz-dev/README.md

 I'm **David Martínez**.

-I am a Full Stack Engineer who is passionate about Robotics, Technology and IoT.
+I am a Full Stack Engineer passionate about Robotics, Technology, and IoT.
 <br />
-I find special pleasure on learning new things and create products that helps and makes the people's lives easier.
+I find particular pleasure in learning new things and creating products that help and make people's lives easier.
 <br />
 I consider myself a life-long learner who aspires to master my current and future skills.
 <br />